vokimon/godot-asset-library-client/README.md

 ## TODO

 - BUG: Previews are generated as json but the api returns a warning and ignores them
-- Expressive CLI interface with subcommands and options
 - Solve the emoji problem by not removing them
 - Solution to the first upload
-- Identify license available in repository
+- Auto-identify license available in repository
-- Identify branch from current branch
+- Auto-identify branch from current branch
-- Identify repo name from git remote
+- Auto-identify repo name from git remote